Scheduling Dental Emergency Patients Causing You Pain?

 “Yes, that’s fine.
 Thank you.
 I’ll see you Monday”.

-Scheduling Dental Emergency Patients Scripts #2
+Scheduling Dental Emergency Patients That Walk In

 Now let’s take a look at the possible conversation with a perspective new patient who walks into the office asking for help.
 A man walks right up to your desk and you quickly identify he is new to the office.